 Step 2.
 Create connection profiles - Step 2 involves creating Toad connection profiles for the cataloged DB2 databases or subsystems.
 Each profile contains the information that Toad needs to connect to the system, such as the user ID and password, DB2 registry settings, and the default schema.
-See "Create Toad Connection Profiles for DB2" on page 40 for more information.
+See "Create Toad Connection Profiles for DB2" on page 33 for more information.

 Note: You must have a DB2 client installed before you can configure client connections and create connection profiles.
-Beginning with Toad Data Point 3.6, a DB2 client is no longer included in the product installation.
 Refer to IBM for information regarding a DB2 client download, http://www-01.ibm.com/software/data/db2/linux-unix-windows/downloads.html, or consult your organization's IT department.
-For a list of supported DB2 client versions, see the Toad Data Point Release Notes.
+For a list of supported DB2 client versions, see the Toad Data Studio Release Notes.